- Navigating the City

 I'm having trouble with my sewer.
 There is 1) a sewer back-up; 2) an odor; 3) water or sewage in the basement; or 4) basically something strange going on.
 What am I going to do?

-There's a sink hole at the end of my driveway.
-Is that a City issue?
+There’s a sinkhole/cave in the street or Right of Way, is that a City issue?